 The foundation of AMP PD is predicated on Parkinson’s disease (PD) related study data that is collected, harmonized, and made accessible for identifying new biomarkers and developing new treatments for PD.
-Overcoming challenges associated with resources, time and cost, and data availability is made possible through the collective efforts of the Michael J. Fox Foundation (MJFF) and National Institutes of Neurological Disorders and Stroke (NINDS) BioFIND study, Harvard Biomarkers Study (HBS), the National Institute on Aging (NIA) International Lewy Body Dementia Genetics Consortium Genome Sequencing in Lewy body dementia case-control cohort (LBD), the MJFF LRRK2 Cohort Consortium (LCC), the NINDS Parkinson's disease Biomarkers Program (PDBP), MJFF Parkinson’s Progression Markers Initiative (PPMI), and the NINDS Study of Isradipine as a Disease Modifying Agent in Subjects With Early Parkinson Disease, Phase 3 (STEADY-PD3).
+Overcoming challenges associated with resources, time and cost, and data availability is made possible through the collective efforts of the Michael J. Fox Foundation (MJFF) and National Institutes of Neurological Disorders and Stroke (NINDS) BioFIND study, Harvard Biomarkers Study (HBS), the National Institute on Aging (NIA) International Lewy Body Dementia Genetics Consortium Genome Sequencing in Lewy body dementia case-control cohort (LBD), the MJFF LRRK2 Cohort Consortium (LCC), the NINDS Parkinson's disease Biomarkers Program (PDBP), MJFF Parkinson’s Progression Markers Initiative (PPMI), and the NINDS Study of Isradipine as a Disease Modifying Agent in Subjects With Early Parkinson Disease, Phase 3 (STEADY-PD3), and the Study of Urate Elevation in Parkinson’s Disease, Phase 3 (SURE-PD3).

 All AMP PD Cohorts provided clinical data and at least one set of DNA, RNA, and Proteomic assay data.
 The following criteria was used to assess each of the four Cohorts and provides additional details for why each was selected and found suitable for inclusion: